ddelong/ddelong.github.io/_posts/2005-05-25-changing-tires.md

 categories:
   - Personal
 ---
 I got home really late last night.
-It wasn&#8217;t because of anything even mildly exciting.
+It wasn't because of anything even mildly exciting.
 Rather, my left front tire decided to die.
 I noticed a slow leak lately (like a couple PSI over a couple weeks) but it decided to shit the bed yesterday.

 I stopped at a gas station near work.
 Guess what.
 It was broken.
 I put 75 cents into a broken air pump.
 That flipped my Hulk rage switch.
 I had to put the donut on the car and drive home.